Tripura: Topography

 The physiography is characterised by hill ranges, valleys and plains.
 The state has five anticlinal ranges of hills running north to south, from Baramura in the west, through Atharamura, Longtharai and Shakhan, to the Jampui Hills in the east.
 The intervening synclines are the Agartala–Udaipur, Khowai–Teliamura, Kamalpur–Ambasa, Kailasahar–Manu and Dharmanagar–Kanchanpur valleys.
 At an altitude of 939 m, Betling Shib in the Jampui range is the state's highest point.
 The small isolated hillocks interspersed throughout the state are known as tillas, and the narrow fertile alluvial valleys, mostly present in the west, are called Doóng/lungas.
 A number of rivers originate in the hills of Tripura and flow into Bangladesh.
-The Khowai, Dhalai, Manu, Juri and Longai flow towards the north; Sumli to the north west; the Bijoy; Gumti to the west; and the Muhuri and Feni to the south west.
+The Khowai, Dhalai, Manu, Juri and Longai flow towards the north; Sumli to the north west; the Bijoy; Gumti and Haora towards the west; and the Muhuri and Feni to the south west.

 The lithostratigraphy data published by the Geological Survey of India dates the rocks, on the geologic time scale, between the Oligocene epoch, approximately 34 to 23 million years ago, and the Holocene epoch, which started 12,000 years ago.
 The hills have red laterite soil that is porous.
 The flood plains and narrow valleys are overlain by alluvial soil, and those in the west and south constitute most of the agricultural land.
 According to the Bureau of Indian Standards, on a scale ranging from I to V in order of increasing susceptibility to earthquakes, the state lies in seismic zone V.